eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 ### CSC Technical Verification Flow

-For the partial credential the data will be available in a "Verification" aspect called `Attribute Certification Registry` (ACR) which contains the different attribute verification for a particular submodel in a digital twin.
+For the partial credential the data will be available in a "Verification" aspect called `Attribute Certification Record` (ACR) which contains the different attribute verification for a particular submodel in a digital twin.

 ![Verification Flow CSC](./resources/processes/verification-process-csc.svg)